 Driving to Tangier

 Several Moroccan highways (and smaller non-toll roads) come to a head in Tangier.
 The N1 that runs north to south, the N2 and N16 are the three major highways.
 It’s very easy to reach Tangier by car though parking in and driving in the city can be more of a headache.

-THINGS TO DO IN TANGIER
+WHAT TO DO IN TANGIER

 WHERE TO EAT IN TANGIER

 There are no shortage of restaurants in Tangier.
 There seems to be a place to eat around every corner.
 If you are seriously hungry, look for a place that the locals are.
 Due to it’s location on the water it’s no surprise that what to eat in Tangier is fish and seafood.
 There are of course other options but this is what will be truly local.
 That way, you’re likely to find something authentic and delicious.